Mobile Metro Jail, AL

 Did You Know?

-At Mobile Metro Jail in Alabama, all incoming non-privileged inmate mail must be sent on a metered postcard — postage stamps are not allowed.
+All incoming non-privileged mail must be sent on a metered postcard.
+Postage stamps are not allowed.

 This guide is based on feedback from 78 families and official facility documentation.
 Learn how we verify